welele08/docs/content/en/docs/Overview/repositories.md

   How to create Luet repositories
 ---

-After a set of packages was built, a repository must be created to make them accessible by Luet clients.
-A Repository can be served either locally or via http(s) (at the moment of writing).
-Luet supports multiple-repositories with priorities by default.
+After a set of packages has been built, a repository must be created in order to make them accessible by Luet clients.
+A Repository can be served either local files or via http(s) (at the moment of writing).
+Luet, by default, supports multiple-repositories with priorities.

 ## Create a repository